cyllective's blog

 Hello again, it’s been a while since we’ve last had the pleasure of deep diving into open source projects and audit them for vulnerabilities.
 Prior to this one, we examined Plone, where we’ve discovered an authenticated RCE vulnerability, which was assigned CVE-2021-32633.
 You can find the write-up for it over here.

-How it all started
+How it all started #

-Back in May 2021, previously published vulnerabilities for OctoberCMS sparked our interest and motiviated us to take a closer look at the project with the goal of finding security issues.
+Back in May 2021, previously published vulnerabilities for OctoberCMS ↗ sparked our interest and motiviated us to take a closer look at the project with the goal of finding security issues.

-A series of security advisories (CVE-2020-15247, CVE-2020-262231), reported by ka1n4t, were our initial starting point.
-The advisories outlined that OctoberCMS may allow the execution of arbitrary PHP code by bypassing Twig's sandbox and "Safe Mode" restriction:
+A series of security advisories (CVE-2020-15247 ↗, CVE-2020-262231 ↗), reported by ka1n4t ↗, were our initial starting point.
+The advisories outlined that OctoberCMS may allow the execution of arbitrary PHP code by bypassing Twig’s sandbox and “Safe Mode” restriction:

-An authenticated backend user with the cms.manage_pages, cms.manage_layouts, or cms.manage_partials permissions who would normally not be permitted to provide PHP code to be executed by the CMS due to cms.enableSafeMode being enabled is able to write specific Twig code to escape the Twig sandbox and execute arbitrary PHP.
+A bypass of CVE-2020-15247 (fixed in 1.0.469 and 1.1.0) was discovered that has the same impact as CVE-2020-15247: An authenticated backend user with the cms.manage_pages, cms.manage_layouts, or cms.manage_partials permissions who would normally not be permitted to provide PHP code to be executed by the CMS due to cms.enableSafeMode being enabled is able to write specific Twig code to escape the Twig sandbox and execute arbitrary PHP.

 The advisory further mentions that…